Acry/SDL2-OpenGL/README.md

 2 - Working with shaders
 3 - Load a shadertoy shader

-When working ith shaders use left mouse button and mouse motion to change view.
+When working with shaders use left mouse button and mouse motion to change view.
 When working with multiple shaders use middle mouse button to switch shaders.

 Useful links: